-Humanities English Section - Summer Reading Assignment for '15-16'
+Humanities English Section - Summer Reading Assignment for '18-'19

-READ EVERY WORD OF THESE DIRECTIONS THOROUGHLY AND CAREFULLY.
+READ EVERY WORD OF THESE DIRECTIONS CAREFULLY.

 - 1. Read Tale of Two Cities by Charles Dickens AND Genesis by Bernard Beckett. - 2.
 You will write TWO well-supported essays one for each of the books.
 [MLA Format] - 3.
-The topics of your essays shall be the following: - Individual rights versus tradition and/or mob rule in A Tale of Two Cities - The power and persistence of an idea in Genesis - 4.
-You must craft the topics into thesis statements of your own devising.
-A thesis is an "argument requiring proof," not a statement of fact or a plot point. - 5.
-Use plenty of quotes: prove any/all assertions you make in each essay. - 6.
+The topics of your essays shall be the following: - -- How are human lives shaped by the tension/conflict between the individual and her/his society in A Tale of Two Cities? - -- Are beings more than the sum of their ideas; and how do ideas generate, evolve, and persist in Genesis? - 4.
+You must craft from each topic a thesis statement of your own devising.
+A thesis is an "argument requiring proof," not a statement of fact, question, or plot point. - 5.
+Use plenty of quotes, at least one very substantial quote per body paragraph: prove and discuss any/all assertions you make in each essay. - 6.
 Your papers are due on the first day of class.
 Late papers will be accepted no later than the very next calendar day, and they will receive a 20 point deduction.
 I will not accept papers after this. - 7.
 Your essays must be typed and in MLA format.
 Each must have a clear and concise introduction, a well-structured original thesis, body paragraphs that clearly support the thesis, ample cited quotes for support throughout the essay, and a clear and organized conclusion.
 These essays will be scrupulously and rigorously corrected and graded, so be sure to edit/revise the essay thoroughly before submission.
+Allow no silly mistakes.
+Read aloud as part of your revision process.
 I expect thoroughly readable, sensible, grammatically-correct, and logical work.
 The essays must be double-spaced, in Times New Roman size 12 font, with one inch margins.